US senators pressure Treasury to get more aggressive on climate crisis risks

 In a letter sent to the Treasury last week, Democratic senators Warren, Martin Heinrich, Edward Markey, Sheldon Whitehouse and Jeffrey Merkley, as well as Sanders, an independent, welcomed the department's work on the issue so far but called for "added urgency" given increasing risks.

-"As climate financial impacts grow, the Climate Hub and Treasury must pursue with added urgency all available measures to address the climate crisis and its threat to the stability of our financial system," the senators wrote in the previously undisclosed letter, a copy of which was obtained by Reuters.
+"As climate financial impacts grow, the Climate Hub and Treasury must pursue with added urgency all available measures to address the climate crisis and its threat to the stability of our financial system," the senators wrote in the Sept.
+20 letter, which was first reported by Reuters.

-The Treasury had no immediate comment on the letter dated Sept.
-20.
+A Treasury spokesperson did not respond to any specific concerns raised by the senators, but underscored the department's commitment to tackling climate change.

+“Under Secretary Yellen’s leadership, the Treasury Department has been at the forefront of addressing the climate crisis.
+From implementing the clean energy provisions of the Inflation Reduction Act to unlocking billions in public and private financing, combating climate change remains a top priority for the department.”

 The senators called on Treasury Secretary Janet Yellen and , a climate and clean energy research executive, to do more to protect the U.S. economy from what Yellen has described as the "existential threat" posed by climate change.